Correspondence Management and Workflow Optimisation

-Given the Win-Win nature of such an arrangement, it is not surprising therefore that the Management of Medical Correspondence has been identified by NHS England as one of its Ten High Impact Actions that can transform General Practice as part of the GP Forward View strategy.
+Given the Win-Win nature of such a comprehensive Program, it is not surprising that Correspondence Management/Workflow Optimisation has been identified by NHS England as one of its Ten High Impact Actions that can transform General Practice as part of the GP Forward View strategy.

-Ring-fenced funding has been allocated to CCGs in 2017/18 to allow every Practice in England to carry out training to introduce Management of Clinical correspondence.
+Ring-fenced funding has been allocated to CCGs in 2018/19 to allow every Practice in England to carry out training to introduce Correspondence.
+Management.

 Our CorrespondencePlus Program has been developed and conducted by highly experienced Practice Managers and workflow experts, and is delivered by DNA Insight’s experienced and accredited trainers.
 The Programme comprises a half day Workshop with the Practice Team, followed by extensive consultancy and support to help the Lead GP, PM and Admin team members introduce the program to the Practice as efficiently as possible.
 The broad agenda of the Workshop includes:

-- Over-view of the concept and purpose of medical records
+- An over-view of the concept and purpose of medical records

-- Introduction to the relevant legislation; Data Protection, Access to Health Records Act, IG, Caldecott, ICO etc.
+- Introduction to the relevant legislation; Data Protection, Access to Health Records Act, IG, Caldicott, ICO etc.

 - Overview of basic construct and purpose of Clinical coding – data quality, audit, etc.